Female slavery in the United States: New England

-Historian Ira Berlin distinguished between "slave societies" and "societies with slaves."
-New England was considered to be a society with slaves, dependent on maritime trade and diversified agriculture, in contrast to the slave societies of the south, which were "socially, economically, and politically dependent on slave labor, had a large enslaved population, and allowed masters extensive power over their slaves unchecked by the law."
-New England had a small slave population and masters thought of themselves as patriarchs with the duty to protect, guide, and care for their slaves.
+Historian Ira Berlin distinguished between "slave societies" and "societies with slaves".
+By this standard, New England was considered to be a society with slaves, dependent on maritime trade and diversified agriculture, in contrast to the slave societies of the south, which were "socially, economically, and politically dependent on slave labor, had a large enslaved population, and allowed masters extensive power over their slaves unchecked by the law."
+New England had a small slave population and enslavers thought of themselves as patriarchs with the duty to protect, guide, and care for their slaves.
 Enslaved women in New England had greater opportunity to seek freedom than in other regions because of "the New England legal system, the frequency of manumission by owners, and chances for hiring out, especially among enslaved men, who seized the opportunity to earn enough money to purchase a wife and children."

-Enslaved women largely occupied traditional "women's work" roles and were often hired out by the day.
+Enslaved women largely occupied traditional domestic roles and were often hired out by the day.
 They worked mainly as maids, in the kitchen, the barn, and the garden.
-They did menial and servile tasks: polished family silver or furniture, helped with clothes and hair, drew baths, barbered the men, and completed menial domestic chores like sweeping, emptying chamber pots, carrying gallons of water a day, washing the dishes, brewing, looking after young children and the elderly, cooking and baking, milking the cows, feeding the chickens, spinning, knitting, carding, sewing, and laundering.
+They did menial and servile tasks: polished family silver or furniture, helped with clothes and hair, drew baths, barbered the men, and completed domestic chores like sweeping, emptying chamber pots, carrying gallons of water a day, washing the dishes, brewing, looking after young children and the elderly, cooking and baking, milking the cows, feeding the chickens, spinning, knitting, carding, sewing, and laundering.
 Their daily work was less demanding than the field labor of enslaved women in other regions.
-Nonetheless, enslaved women in New England worked hard, often under poor living conditions and malnutrition.
+Nonetheless, enslaved women in New England worked hard, often while enduring poor living conditions and malnutrition.
 "As a result of heavy work, poor housing conditions, and inadequate diet, the average black woman did not live past forty."

 Enslaved women were given to white women as gifts from their husbands, and as wedding and Christmas gifts.
 The idea that New England masters treated their slaves with greater kindness in comparison to southern slave owners is a myth.
-They had little mobility freedom and lacked access to education and any training.
+They had little mobility, freedom, and lacked access to education and any training.
 "The record of slaves who were branded by their owners, had their ears nailed, fled, committed suicide, suffered the dissolution of their families, or were sold secretly to new owners in Barbados in the last days of the Revolutionary War before they become worthless seems sufficient to refute the myth of kindly masters.
 They lashed out at their slaves when they were angry, filled with rage, or had convenient access to horsewhip."
-Female slaves were sometimes forced by their masters into sexual relationships with enslaved men for the purpose of forced breeding.
-It was also not uncommon for enslaved women to be raped and in some cases impregnated by their masters.
+Slaveholders sometimes forced female slaves into sexual relationships with enslaved men for the purpose of forced breeding.
+It was also not uncommon for slaveholders to rape and impregnate enslaved women.